-As successfully practiced at ABZ 2014, ABZ 2016, and ABZ 2018, the 7th edition of ABZ will include again special sessions dedicated to a shared real-life case study.
+As successfully practiced at ABZ 2014, ABZ 2016, and ABZ 2018, the 7th edition of ABZ included again special sessions dedicated to a shared real-life case study.
 The objective of this session is to enrich the set of case studies developed with ABZ methods with a practical and real-life case study.
 After the success of the “Landing Gear” case study at ABZ 2014 in the aeronautical context, the "Hemodialysis Machine" case study at ABZ 2016 in the medical domain, and the "Hybrid ERTMS/ETCS" at ABZ 2018 in the railway domain, this time we defined a real-life case study issued from the automotive domain.

 The specification document of the "Adaptive Exterior Light and Speed Control System" can be found here (latest version 1.17 from 19/12/19).

 You can also download previous versions: 1.2, 1.3, 1.9, 1.11, 1.14.

 - As the specification does not cover the reaction of modification of

 ambientLighting, it may be assumed that these values are determined before starting the model and remain unchanged throughout simulation.